 Log in to NetApp Backup and Recovery

-NetApp Backup and Recovery uses identity and access management to govern the access that each user has to specific actions.
+NetApp Backup and Recovery uses identity and access management to control what each user can do.

 For details about the actions that each role can perform, see NetApp Backup and Recovery user roles.

-To log in to the NetApp Console, you can use your NetApp Support Site credentials or you can sign up for a NetApp Console login using your email and a password.
+To log in to NetApp Console, you can use your NetApp Support Site credentials, or you can sign up for a NetApp Console account using your email address and a password.
 Learn more about logging in.

 Required NetApp Console role

-Organization admin, Folder or project admin, Backup and Recovery super admin, Backup and Recovery restore admin role.
+Backup and Recovery super admin or Backup and Recovery restore admin.
+If you are protecting data stored on a Cloud Volumes ONTAP cluster, the Cloud Volumes ONTAP Admin role is also required.
 Learn about NetApp Console access roles for all services.

-To add a Console agent, you must have the Organization admin or the Backup and Recovery super admin role.
+To add a Console agent, you must have the Backup and Recovery super admin role.

 -